List of Shortland Street characters introduced in 2014: Nev Carlson

 Nev Carlson first appeared in early August as the love interest of Leanne Miller (Jennifer Ludlam).
 Nev and Leanne met at 'The IV' bar and hit it off, starting a relationship soon after despite Leanne's daughter Nicole's (Sally Martin) reservations.
 Leanne began to notice odd behaviour in Nev and picked out lies, resulting in his confession he had previously been married 5 times.
 The couple recovered from the revelation but Nev ultimately ended up leaving her for one of his former wives.

-Nev returned in 2018 to visit Leanne where it was revealed he was the father of Kate Hannah (Laurel Devenie) and Zoe Carlson (Holly Shervey).
+Nev returned in 2018 to visit Leanne; it was revealed he was the father of Kate Hannah (Laurel Devenie) and Zoe Carlson (Holly Shervey).

 Caleb Potene

 Caleb Potene first appeared in August portrayed by Karlos Drinkwater.
 He came to Ferndale to support his friend TK Samuels after the death of Sarah Potts.
 He is the ex-husband of Pania Stevens.
 He was dishonourably discharged after he drove a jeep while under the influence of drugs.
-He is the security advisor and ER helper for Shortland Street as he cannot be dealing with drug despite his expertise as an advanced paramedic, a role he was also discharged of after he stole from the pharmacy as he was still addicted to painkillers.
-Caleb Potene was killed on 20 July 2015 after drug poisoning with propofol, the same drug that, as Lucy referred to Clementine, killed Michael Jackson, from ex-partner Pania Stevens.
-When Pania wanted to have his body buried, his body was switched with an Australian Caucasian man due to Pania's labeling switch, so Caleb's body was cremated, as per the Australian family's wish, so the investigation into his death was never started.
+He is the security advisor and ER helper for Shortland Street as he cannot be dealing with drugs despite his expertise as an advanced paramedic, a role he was also discharged from after he stole from the pharmacy as he was still addicted to painkillers.
+Potene was killed on 20 July 2015 after drug poisoning with propofol, the same drug that, as Lucy mentioned to Clementine, killed Michael Jackson, from ex-partner Pania Stevens.
+Pania wanted to have his body buried, however his body was switched with an Australian Caucasian man and due to Pania's labeling switch, Potene's body was cremated, as per the Australian family's wishes.
+The investigation into his death was never started.

 Marnie Dougan

-Marnie Dougan portrayed by Hannah Gould, first appeared in late August.
+Marnie Dougan, portrayed by Hannah Gould, first appeared in late August.
 Marnie was the midwife of a young mother but underwent an extreme bout of food poisoning, resulting in teenager Evan Cooper (Tyler Read) helping with the birth of the woman's baby.
 In the aftermath of the birth, Evan and Marnie became close and fell in love despite Marnie being married.
-After several break ups and pressure from Evan's parents, the two decided to run away together.
+After several break-ups and pressure from Evan's parents, the two decided to run away together.
 However Marnie decided to give her marriage another go and Evan ended up leaving on a yacht.
-Marnie reappeared several months later when she appeared under her pretense of midwife, helping with the birth of Nicole Miller's (Sally Martin) son.
+Marnie reappeared several months later when she appeared in her role of midwife, helping with the birth of Nicole Miller (Sally Martin)'s son.